-- What are the most common resources we identified? - Are there any 'circular' trades or cycles where the money would stay within the community? - What happens to the national economy when there are more imports than exports (Leaking bucket idea: There is more water flowing out than flowing in)?
+- ▶ What are the most common resources we identified? - ► Are there any 'circular' trades or cycles where the money would stay within the community? - ► What happens to the national economy when there are more imports than exports?
+(Note: Compare this to the leaking bucket idea: There is more water flowing out than flowing in.)